emptymalei/emptymalei.github.io/ksp/log/colonization.md

 ![Science Module of Project Asteroid City](../assets/log/colonization/project-asteroid-city/project-asteroid-city-science-storage.png)
 </figure>

-A mining ship was designed to test the technology involved in asteroid mining.
-The data shows the design was quite amazing.
+A mining ship was designed to test the technologies involved in asteroid mining.
+The data showed the design was quite amazing.

 <figure markdown="1">
 <figcaption>